-This first method is especially good if cooking the fish whole like my Point and kill (baked catfish in pepper sauce).
-You can trim off the fins*.
+Whole fish is perfect for cooking my Point and kill (baked catfish in pepper sauce).
+Trim off the fins.

 - Make a cut through the skin from the neck (under the gill plate) to a small hole on the belly towards the tail (the anus).
 Don’t insert the knife too deeply.

-- Pull out the insides (entrails), cutting any ligaments holding it to the fish at either end, being careful not to pierce any organs, especially the gall bladder.
-The gall bladder is a small sac which contains bile a green or yellow liquid which is very bitter and if broken, it will seep into the flesh of the fish making it bitter.
+- Pull out the insides, cutting any ligaments holding it to the fish at either end and being careful not to pierce any organs, especially the gallbladder.
+The gallbladder is a small sac containing bile, a green or yellow liquid that is very bitter and, if broken, will seep into the flesh of the fish, making it bitter.

 - Rinse out the empty cavity thoroughly and use.

-This second method is especially good if cutting fish into steaks (cutlets) across.
+Cut Catfish into steaks (cutlets).
 See my Catfish pepper soup (Point and kill).